Anti-miscegenation laws in the United States: Colonial era

 In 1685, the French government issued a special Code Noir restricted to colonial Louisiana, which forbade marriage between Catholics and non-Catholics in that colony.
 However, interracial cohabitation and interracial sex were never prohibited in French Louisiana (see plaçage).
 The situation of the children (free or enslaved) followed the situation of the mother.
 Under Spanish rule, interracial marriage was possible with parental consent under the age of 25 and without it when the partners were older.
 In 1806, three years after the U.S. gained control over the state, interracial marriage was once again banned.

-Jacqueline Battalora argues that the first laws banning all marriage between whites and black people, enacted in Virginia and Maryland, were a response by the planter elite to the problems they were facing due to the socio-economic dynamics of the plantation system in the Southern colonies.
-The bans in Virginia and Maryland were established at a time when slavery was not yet fully institutionalized.
-At the time, most forced laborers on the plantations were indentured servants, and they were mostly European.
-Some historians have suggested that the at-the-time unprecedented laws banning "interracial" marriage were originally invented by planters as a divide-and-rule tactic after the uprising of European and African indentured servants in cases such as Bacon's Rebellion.
-According to this theory, the ban on interracial marriage was issued to split up the ethnically mixed, increasingly "mixed-race" labor force into "whites", who were given their freedom, and "blacks", who were later treated as slaves rather than as indentured servants.
-By outlawing "interracial" marriage, it became possible to keep these two new groups separated and prevent a new rebellion.

 After independence

 In 1776, seven of the Thirteen Colonies enforced laws against interracial marriage.
 Although slavery was gradually abolished in the North after independence, this at first had little impact on the enforcement of anti-miscegenation laws.
 An exception was Pennsylvania, which repealed its anti-miscegenation law in 1780, together with some of the other restrictions placed on free Black people, when it enacted a bill for the gradual abolition of slavery in the state.

 The Quaker planter and slave trader Zephaniah Kingsley, Jr. publicly advocated, and personally practiced, racial mixing as a way toward ending slavery, as well as a way to produce healthier and more beautiful offspring.
 These views were tolerated in Spanish Florida, where free people of color had rights and could own and inherit property.
 After Florida became a U.S. territory in 1821, he moved with his wives, children, and his slaves, to Haiti.